As you can see in our recent blog it is common for cargo to be exposed to container rain even when desiccant bags are used.

 The Importance of a High-Absorption Gel Formula

-Depending on factors such as the nature of the cargo, the time of the year, and the shipping route, large quantities of container rain can form during a voyage.
-Because of this, your goods must have high-capacity protection against container rain damage.
+Depending on factors such as the nature of the cargo, the time of the year and the shipping route, it is possible for large quantities of container rain to form during a voyage.
+Because of this it is essential that your goods have high-capacity protection against container rain damage.

 The Vdry Blanket prides itself on a high-caliber gel formula that we continuously improve in our dedicated research laboratories.
 This means that the Vdry Blanket can hold up to 250 liters of condensation and gives at-risk cargo unrivaled protection against container rain damage.

 The below table is taken from a case study in which the Vdry Blanket was used to protect a shipment of coffee from Colombia to Canada.
 As you can see, despite the use of high-performance desiccant bags, the Vdry Blanket absorbed 9 liters of condensation.
 This highlights the risk of container rain during shipping and the high-capacity qualities of the Vdry Blanket.